tops4u/Ram-Tester/README.md

 # Ram-Tester
 Ram Tester for vintage CBM Computer RAM Chips - **BETA** do not build/fork yet.

-I decided to build a tester myself with the aim of being able to test some of the common DRAM chips of the CBM computers 1980-1990. ee
+I decided to build a tester myself with the aim of being able to test some of the common DRAM chips of the CBM computers 1980-1990.

 ## Introduction
 This project was started because I had bought a Commodore A2630 card with 2MB Ram at a flea market and wanted to upgrade it with 2MB Ram.
 On the internet I found either very expensive offers or cheap ones from Chinese dealers.
 I tried my luck, but of course the card refused to work with the additional RAM.
 So I wanted a tester for the required RAM.
 On the one hand, there were very simple projects, which probably didn't test very well, or semi-professional testers with >1000U$.
 Meanwhile I was able to sort the defect RAM out by have a bootable Configuration and using Amiga Test Kit (ATK v1.22) to figure out which BIT are faulty and pinpoint possible candidates by checking the schematic.